 Since 1987, due to a spinal cord tumor and surgery, Maren O. Mitchell has had chronic pain, termed “central pain.”
 For years, through trial and error, she searched for ways to live a sane and full life again.
 For over twenty years now, without relying on drugs, she has been accomplishing her goal.

-Work is forthcoming in POEM, The Comstock Review, Chiron Review, Poetry East and Hotel Amerika.
+Work is forthcoming in Chiron Review, Poetry East, POEM and Hotel Amerika.

-Two poems have been nominated by Pushcart.
+Two poems have been nominated by Pushcart contributing editors for the Pushcart Prize.
 Her poem “Not the Poem” won 1st Place Award for Excellence in Poetry from the Georgia Poetry Society.

 Maren reads at several different poetry venues each month.
 She has taught poetry at Blue Ridge Community College, Flat Rock, NC, and catalogued at the Carl Sandburg Home National Historic Site.
 Another way of dealing with her pain is through the Japanese art of paper folding.
 By teaching, she shares her knowledge of origami.